ParrotSec/linux-parrot/Documentation/filesystems/fscrypt.rst

 Encryption context
 ------------------

-An encryption policy is represented on-disk by a :c:type:`struct fscrypt_context_v1` or a :c:type:`struct fscrypt_context_v2`.
+An encryption policy is represented on-disk by struct fscrypt_context_v1 or struct fscrypt_context_v2.
 It is up to individual filesystems to decide where to store it, but normally it would be stored in a hidden extended attribute.
 It should *not* be exposed by the xattr-related system calls such as getxattr() and setxattr() because of the special semantics of the encryption xattr.
 (In particular, there would be much confusion if an encryption policy were to be added to or removed from anything other than an empty directory.)
 These structs are defined as follows::

-    #define FS_KEY_DERIVATION_NONCE_SIZE 16
+    #define FSCRYPT_FILE_NONCE_SIZE 16

     #define FSCRYPT_KEY_DESCRIPTOR_SIZE  8
     struct fscrypt_context_v1 {